 Eligible NetVUE institutions may submit only one proposal for a Grant for Fostering Leadership for Communities of Faith during the current round.
 To submit an application, please refer to the official Invitation for Applications and online application form:

-This is the first round of NetVUE Grants for Fostering Leadership for Communities of Faith.
+This is the third round of NetVUE Grants for Fostering Leadership for Communities of Faith.
 Up to 20 awards will be made in this round.
-The deadline for proposals is December 15, 2023.
-Decisions will be announced by March 1, 2024.
-Funds will be disbursed in two equal payments: the first half by April 1, 2024, and the second half by April 1, 2025 (following approval of an interim report).
-Spending must be completed by March 30, 2026.
+The deadline for proposals is December 19, 2025.
+Decisions will be announced by March 2026.
+Funds will be disbursed in two equal payments: the first half by April 2026, and the second half by April 2027 (following approval of an interim report).
+Spending must be completed by April 30, 2028.

 Contact Information